utk1017/arduino-mppt-controller/README.md

 | Misc | Breadboard, terminals, wire, solder | Assembly

-### Key design decisions
+### System Design

-**Why IRLZ44N instead of IRF540N?** The IRLZ44N is a logic-level MOSFET — its gate turns fully ON at 5V, so the Arduino drives it directly.
+** IRLZ44N ** The IRLZ44N is a logic-level MOSFET ,its gate turns fully ON at 5V, so the Arduino drives it directly.
 No IR2104 gate driver IC needed, saving ₹120 and significant wiring complexity.
 At our 0.3A operating current the IRLZ44N runs completely cold (Rds_on = 22mΩ vs effective ~200mΩ when IRF540N is partially driven at 5V).

-**Why two input capacitors?** The 100µF electrolytic handles bulk energy storage, supplying burst current during each 50kHz switch-on.
+**TWo input capacitors** The 100µF electrolytic handles bulk energy storage, supplying burst current during each 50kHz switch-on.
 The 100nF ceramic kills high-frequency spikes the electrolytic is too slow to catch (due to internal inductance).
 Without these, the 50kHz switching noise corrupts INA219 readings and the MPPT algorithm tracks garbage.

-**Why 0.5Ω shunt instead of 0.1Ω?** The standard 0.1Ω precision shunt is hard to source locally.
-Two 1Ω carbon film resistors in parallel give 0.5Ω — at 0.29A this produces a 145mV drop, actually cleaner for the INA219 to read than 29mV would be.
-The INA219 calibration is corrected in firmware.

-**Why R1=18kΩ, R2=3.9kΩ for the voltage divider?** The panel Voc can reach 23V worst case.
+** R1=20kΩ, R2=3.9kΩ for the voltage divider?** The panel Voc can reach 23V worst case.
 The original 10kΩ+4.7kΩ divider would output 6.9V — exceeding the Arduino's 5V ADC limit and damaging the pin.
 18kΩ+3.9kΩ scales 23V to 4.09V, safe under all conditions.

 ---